COVID-19 FAQs: A Message from 4M’s Safety Department

 2. Is your sanitation and disinfecting process compliant and consistent with the CDC guidelines and are your products EPA registered for COVID-19?
 Please explain.

-Our sanitation and disinfecting process, meets and exceeds all CDC Interim Recommendations for US Community Facilities with Suspected/Confirmed Coronavirus Disease 2019 guidelines which is provided per the following link:
+Our sanitation and disinfecting process, meets and exceeds all CDC Interim Recommendations for US Community Facilities with Suspected/Confirmed Coronavirus Disease 2019 guidelines.

 We will only use disinfectants that are EPA registered as effective against the COVID-19 virus.
 When possible, we will use disinfectants that have shorter dwell time.